 - Our enquiry based learning, RE lessons provide opportunities to answer 'Big Questions' about meaning, purpose and truth.
 Through nurture and relationships, children feel empowered to debate, discuss and answer these.

-- Learning Mission books that are high quality and show a range of evidence.
+- RE books that are high quality and show a range of evidence.
 Teachers have the highest expectations and children are proud of their work!

 The impact is: